 Gulliver’s Travels: Retold for Younger Listeners

-The story of Lemuel Gulliver and his journey to various unfamiliar lands is both weird and wacky.
-Everyone is incredibly tiny in Liliput while giants thrive in Brobdingnag.
-In Houyhnhnms, people are horses while those living in Laputa have mastered magnetic levitation.
-After all of his travels, Lemuel learns to see humans in a different way, too.
+The story of Lemuel Gulliver and his journey to various unfamiliar lands is weird and wacky.
+Everyone is incredibly tiny in Liliput, while giants thrive in Brobdingnag.
+In Houyhnhnms, people are horses, while those living in Laputa have mastered magnetic levitation.
+After all of his travels, Lemuel also learns to see humans differently.

 Known globally as one of the most spectacular works of fiction, this modern version sees the classic story simplified and clarified for younger listeners.
-Though retold, it still retains the humor and satire that we’ve loved!
+Though retold, it retains the humor and satire we’ve loved!

-- The Route 100 Vermont Road Trip You’ll Want to Follow
+- Route 100 Vermont Road Trip

-- 10 Best Minnesota Family Vacations
+- Best Minnesota Family Vacations

-- 23 Best Travel Gifts [Gift & Present Ideas]
+- Best Travel Gifts